Piercing Prices in Los Angeles: Cost by Type

 How much does a piercing cost?

 There's no single price — it depends mostly on the jewelry you choose (implant-grade titanium vs. solid gold) and the piercing itself.
-A simple lobe and a dermal anchor are very different.
+As a rough LA market guide, lobes run about $30–$80, cartilage and nose piercings $40–$100, and navel or industrial piercings $50–$130, with jewelry usually priced separately.
 We give an exact quote in person once we've seen your anatomy and you've picked your jewelry.

 How much does a nipple piercing cost?

 It varies with the jewelry, and it's one piercing where an experienced piercer and a correctly sized implant-grade barbell matter most — cheap nipple piercings reject and scar.
+As a market guide it's often around $50–$100 each.
 We quote it during a quick consultation; book online or call us.

 How much does a labret or lip piercing cost?